koenderks/jfa/README.md

 - Derks, K., de Swart, J., van Batenburg, P., Wagenmakers, E.-J., & Wetzels, R. (2021).
 Priors in a Bayesian audit: How integration of existing information into the prior distribution can improve audit transparency and efficiency. *International Journal of Auditing*, 1-16. - [View online](https://doi.org/10.1111/ijau.12240)
 - Dworin, L. D. and Grimlund, R. A. (1984).
 Dollar-unit sampling for accounts receivable and inventory. *The Accounting Review*, 59(2), 218–241. - [View online](https://www.jstor.org/stable/247296)
 - Dyer, D., & Pierce, R. L. (1993).
 On the choice of the prior distribution in hypergeometric sampling. *Communications in Statistics - Theory and Methods*, 22(8), 2125-2146. - [View online](https://www.tandfonline.com/doi/abs/10.1080/03610929308831139)
+- International Auditing and Assurance Standards Board (IAASB).
+(2018). *Handbook of international quality control, auditing review, other assurance, and related services pronouncements (Vol. I)*.
+New York: International Federation of Accountants.
 - Meikle, G. R. (1972). *Statistical Sampling in an Audit Context*.
 Canadian Institute of Chartered Accountants.
 - Leslie, D. A., Teitlebaum, A. D., & Anderson, R. J. (1979). *Dollar-unit Sampling: A Practical Guide for Auditors*.
 London: Pitman.
 - Pap, G., & van Zuijlen, M. C. (1996).
 On the asymptotic behaviour of the Stringer bound. *Statistica Neerlandica*, 50(3), 367-389. - [View online](https://doi.org/10.1111/j.1467-9574.1996.tb01503.x)